panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 In this scenario `allPromise = Promise.all([...])` returns, as usual, a promise.

-However, after passing `1` second the promise `rejectTimeout(new Error('Out of fruits!'), SECOND)` rejects, which makes the `allPromise` reject right away with `new Error('Out of fruits!')` reason.
+However, after passing 1 second the second promise (fruits) rejects with an error `new Error('Out of fruits!')`.
+This makes the `allPromise` reject right away with the same `new Error('Out of fruits!')` reason.

-Event if the first vegetables list promise `resolveTimeout(['potatoes', 'tomatoes'], 2 * SECOND)` has been fullfilled, `Promise.all()` doesn't take it into account.
+Even if the vegetable promise has been fulfilled, `Promise.all()` doesn't take it into account.

+Such behavior of `Promise.all([...])` is named *fail-fast*.
+If at least one promise in the promises array rejects, then the promise returned by `Promise.all([...])` rejects.

 ## 4. Conclusion

-`Promise.all([...])` is a useful helper function that let's you execute asynchornous operation in parallel, using a fail-fast strategy, and agreggate the result into an array.
+`Promise.all([...])` is a useful helper function that lets you execute asynchronous operations in parallel, using a fail-fast strategy, and aggregate the result into an array.